 The defeats and losses of the first months of the Great Patriotic War showed where the true place of each officer was.
 The war appreciated and promoted energetic and capable commanders to senior commanding positions, although it was certainly worthwhile to deal with personnel matters much earlier.
 All the front commanders in 1944 during the war became Heroes of the Soviet Union, some - twice.
 These people the war sharply put forward the same generals and officers, appointed to high positions and noted high awards.
 But why not before the war?

-In a successful year for the Red Army 1944, the Germans smashed the 12 of our fronts: Karelian, Leningrad, three Baltic, three Belarusian and four Ukrainian.
-In command, the 5 of our pre-war marshals, the Chief of the General Staff and the 16 of the pre-war commanders of military districts would have to command them.
-If we consider that Colonel-General Aviation Loktionov AD, who commanded the Baltic Military District, and Colonel-General Shtern GM, who commanded the Far Eastern Front (district), were arrested before the war, convicted and executed, and the district commanders Lieutenant General Kirponos M.P. and Efremov M.G. died at the beginning of the war, Colonel-General Apanasenko I.R. died in 1943, then there are 17 marshals and generals who were to command the fronts.
+In a successful 1944 for the Red Army Germans were smashed by 12 of our fronts: Karelian, Leningrad, three Baltic, three Belorussian and four Ukrainian.
+In principle, 5 of our pre-war marshals, the chief of the General Staff and 16 pre-war commanders of the military districts should command them.
+Given that Colonel General aviation Loktionov A.D., commander of the Baltic Military District, and Colonel General Stern G.M., commander of the Far Eastern Front (District), were arrested, convicted and executed before the war, and Lieutenant General Kirponos M.P. and Efremov M.G. died at the beginning of the war, Colonel General Apanasenko I.R. died in 1943, there remain 17 marshals and generals who were supposed to command the fronts.

 However, only three of these supreme pre-war commanders commanded the fronts: Meretskov KA, Zhukov GK and Konev I.S., other real front-line commanders in 1944 (LA Govorov, AM Vasilevsky, KK Rokossovsky, I.Ye.
 Petrov, R.Ya.
 Malinovsky, FI Tolbukhin, Bagramyan I.Kh., Eremenko A.I., Maslennikov I.I. by the end of 1940 were very far from the post of district commander, and Maslennikov generally served before the war in the NKVD.
 Thus, there is reason to believe that before the Great Patriotic War in the Red Army there was a serious personnel misalignment: peacetime generals were poorly adapted to war.